MileHacker Logo

 Halal, Kosher, Gluten-Free

 Halal and kosher availability is extremely limited to non-existent.
 Travelers with these requirements should plan to self-cater.
 Dining gluten-free or with specific allergies is very difficult.
-Gluten-free awareness is not high; a salty (a pervasive ingredient) contains wheat.
-Carry an allergy card translated into Chinese.
+Gluten-free awareness is not high; soy sauce (a pervasive ingredient) contains wheat.
+Carry an allergy card rendered in Chinese.
 Stick to simple, recognizable dishes.

 Self-catering recommended for strict needs.